-If you plan to enter the world of growing fruit in your own home, strawberries are among the best choices.
+If you plan to start growing fruit in your own home, strawberries are among the best choices.
 It’s among the only fruits suitable for small spaces.
 You don’t need a lot of ground to grow and harvest strawberries, unlike fruits that grow on trees and need a lot of space for roots to grow.
 Strawberries can fit within small space constraints or fill huge garden plots.
-They can also be grown in a pot or a container to be placed on your deck, patio, porch, balcony, or window boxes.
+You can grow strawberries in a small pot or a container to be placed on your deck, patio, porch, balcony, or window boxes.

 Strawberries can also act as a low ground cover, or you can put them to work as edible edgings for your garden.
 You may also let them sprawl over the top of the wall.
-To grow strawberries, you don’t need to buy any fancy or specialized equipment.
+You don’t need to buy fancy or specialized gardening equipment to grow strawberries.

-One of the biggest benefits of growing strawberries comes from their perennial nature.
-You can reap the fruits of your labor for several years after initially planting strawberries with minimal effort after the first year you have planted.
+A significant benefit of growing strawberries comes from their perennial nature.
+You can harvest the fruits for several years after initially planting strawberries with minimal effort after the first year you have planted.
 Once cared for properly, the strawberry plants usually produce a full quart of strawberries.

 Homegrown strawberries are far more flavorful than the ones you’ll find in the grocery store.
 Its aroma and juiciness are unmatched by its supermarket counterparts.
 It’s because the sugar in berries converts to starch soon as it’s picked.

 Unlike most fruits, strawberries do not ripen when picked.
-They start rotting once picked.
-So make sure to store them in the fridge right away to preserve them if you’re not going to eat them right away, or better yet, freeze them.
+They start rotting once picked, so ensure to store them in the fridge right away to preserve them if you’re not going to eat them right away, or better yet, freeze them.
 Keep them dry so they won’t mold.

 Perhaps an even more compelling reason to consider growing strawberries in your own garden is to avoid consuming pesticides.
 When you buy strawberries in stores and eat them, you inevitably eat pesticides.
 Even after washing the fruits, store-bought strawberries often have residual pesticides left on them.